leo-generali/leo-generali.github.io/README.md

 # Leo Generali
-(that's my name!)
+(that's my name! :smile:)

 ###What it this?
 This is my personal website.
 Here you'll find some of the project that I think are worth sharing.
 If you like what you see, reach out to me at [me@leogenerali.com](me@leogenerali.com) or on twitter [https://twitter.com/itsLeeOhGee](here).

 You can check out the website proper at [http://www.leogenerali.com/](leogenerali.com).